mlcb-jlu/MedImgSeg/README.md

 - `dataset/ISIC/trainB`: folder with all normal ISIC image for train
 - `dataset/ISIC/testA`: folder with all disease ISIC image for test
 - `dataset/ISIC/testB`: folder with all normal ISIC image for test
-- `model/BraTS_params_0000460.pt`:model we have already trained on BraTS dataset
+- `model/BraTS_params_0000460.pt`: model we have already trained on BraTS dataset
-- `model/ISIC_params_0000660.pt`:model we have already trained on ISIC dataset
+- `model/ISIC_params_0000660.pt`: model we have already trained on ISIC dataset

 ## Run
 To train in BraTS dataset: